pillow Tutorials

 • Press the fabric away from the right side of the zipper and top stitch.

-• Trim off the excess zipper tape.
+• Finish by trimming off the excess zipper tape.

 • Top stitch along the edge of the fabric.